mekh/eth-sci/README.md

 See the [official web3.js documentation](https://web3js.readthedocs.io/en/1.0/index.html)

 ## Limitations
 - the library does not support 'HTTP Basic Authentication' for the web3 lib.
-Fell free to contact me or make a pool request.
+Feel free to contact me or make a pool request.
 As a workaround, you may create a native Web3 class instance and pass it to the library constructor.
 [More info](#using-a-custom-web3-instance)